Cover image credit to YouTube/NewsLaundry. 6-minute read.

 Not all porn is consensual—even on mainstream sites.
 And porn fuels the demand for sex trafficking.
 Fighting this issue must include acknowledging the role porn plays in every phase of the trafficking process—being used to groom or advertise victims, the abuse of real people being recorded and distributed as porn, plus how porn can change consumers’ attitudes and behaviors and even lead to violence.

 Light has recently been shed on the porn epidemic in India.
-For example, one 2017 survey found that 40% of young males in parts of India watch rape porn (that percentage may likely higher today.)
 A number of shops in India have also been found to sell real-life rape videos under the counter.
-And after this woman in India was raped and murdered last year, her name trended on porn sites.
+And after this woman in India was raped and murdered in 2019, her name trended on porn sites.

 Could the surge in sex trafficking cases be directly related to the massive issue of porn consumption—much of it violent—in India?
 We can’t say for sure, but there’s strong evidence to support that the two are linked.